kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 autoscaling/v2beta1
 autoscaling/v2beta2
 batch/v1
 ...
 ```

-You can use these command together to find the URL path for resources, as shown below:
+You can use these commands together to find the URL path for resources, as shown below:

 {{% alert title="Tip" color="info" %}}

 To find the API group and version for a resource use `kubectl api-resources` to find the group and then `kubectl api-versions` to find the available versions.

-This example find the group of `deployment` resources and then queries the version:
+This example finds the group of `Deployment` resources and then queries the version:

 ```sh
 kubectl api-resources | grep deploy
 ```

-The API group is shown in the 3rd column of the output.
+The API group is shown in the third column of the output.
 You can then use the group name to find the version:

 ```sh
 kubectl api-versions | grep apps